rghart/my-sleeper-app/README.md

 # [WIP]

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+MVP version with a lot to clean up.

 ## Available Scripts